MEET THE FAB FIVE

-Shireen Ahmed is a shouty Brown woman.
-She is a writer, public speaker and sports activist who focuses on Muslim women, and the intersections of racism and misogyny in sports.
+is a shouty Brown woman.
+She is a writer, public speaker, sports activist, and diversity and inclusion consultant who focuses on Muslim women, and the intersections of racism and misogyny in sports.
 Her work has been featured and discussed in various media outlets.
 When she isn’t watching Netflix, she drinks coffee as tool of resistance.
 Shireen is currently working on her first book.
-She lives in Mississauga with her family and two amazing cats, Sitara and Zeytoun.
+She lives in Mississauga with her family and her amazing cat, Sitara.

-Brenda Elsey is an associate professor of History at Hofstra University and lives in the Hudson Valley.
+is an Associate Professor of History at Hofstra University and lives in the Hudson Valley.
 Her research focuses on the intersection of gender, politics, and sports – especially in Latin America.
 She is the author of Citizens and Sportsmen: Fútbol and Politics in Twentieth-Century Chile and the forthcoming Futbolera: Women, Sports, and Sexuality in Latin America (with Josh Nadel).
 Her patronus is the Eastern Cottontail rabbit.

 is the Sports Reporter at ThinkProgress, where she writes on the intersection of sports, social issues, and politics.
 Her writing has also appeared in Sports on Earth, Bleacher Report, Vice Sports, USA Today, Tennis magazine, Tennis.com, The Cauldron, FanSided, and The Classical, among others.
 Lindsay is the author of the historical fiction novel Titanic: The Tennis Story and the co-founder of the tennis blog The Changeover.
 She attended New York University’s Tisch School of the Arts, where she studied film and television production.